 FIG.3.22.
-Daily estimates of the strength of the meridional overturning circulation (blue line) and its components, the Florida Current (green), wind-driven Ekman transport (red) and the geostrophic interior (black), as measured by the UK National Environmental Research Council (NERC) Rapid Climate Change Program (RAPID-WATCH), the National Science Foundation’s Meridional Overturning and Heat transport Array proposal, and the NOAA Western Boundary Time Series project (WBTS).
+(Top) Daily estimates of the strength of the meridional overturning circulation (blue line) and its components, the Florida Current (green), wind-driven Ekman transport (red) and the geostrophic interior (black), as measured by the UK National Environmental Research Council (NERC) Rapid Climate Change Program (RAPID-WATCH), the National Science Foundation’s Meridional Overturning and Heat transport Array proposal, and the NOAA Western Boundary Time Series project (WBTS).
 The volume transports have a 10-day low pass filter applied to the daily values (Rayner et al. 2010) and the annual averages of the transports for each year are shown in the associated color text (in Sv).
+(Bottom) Lower North Atlantic Deep Water (purple) and Upper North Atlantic Deep Waster (Orange).